George Balanchine: Ballets Russes

 In 1924, the Young Ballet managed to obtain a permission to leave Soviet Russia and tour around Europe.
 Balanchine with his wife, Tamara Geva, and several other dancers (Alexandra Danilova, Nicholas Efimov) went to Germany, but their performances in Berlin received a chilly response.
 The Young Ballet had to perform in small cities of the Rhine Province such as Wiesbaden, Bad Ems, and Moselle.
 Geva wrote later, that in that time they had to dance 'in small dark places, in summer theaters and private ballrooms, in beer gardens and before mental patients'.
 They could barely afford paying for hotels and often had only tea for a meal.
 In London, they had two weeks of very unsuccessful performances, when the audience met them with dead silence.
 With expiring visas, they were not welcome in any other European country.
 The young dancers settled in Paris, where there was a large Russian emigre community.

-At this time, the Russian impresario Sergei Diaghilev invited Balanchine to join the Ballets Russes as a choreographer.
+In November of 1924, the Russian impresario Sergei Diaghilev, who was based in Paris and had heard of the troupe but not seen any of their dances, invited them to audition for him.
+Impressed, Diaghilev asked Balanchine to join the Ballets Russes as a choreographer.
 Balanchine was 21 and became the main choreographer for the most famous ballet company in Europe.
 Sergei Diaghilev insisted that Balanchine change his name from Balanchivadze to Balanchine.
 Diaghilev soon promoted Balanchine to ballet master of the company and encouraged his choreography.

 Between 1924 and Diaghilev's death in 1929, Balanchine created ten ballets, as well as lesser works.
 During these years, he worked with rising young composers such as Sergei Prokofiev, Igor Stravinsky, Erik Satie, and Maurice Ravel, and artists who designed sets and costumes, such as Pablo Picasso, Georges Rouault, and Henri Matisse, creating new works that combined all the arts.